 A Somewhat Extreme Example…

-In 1865, the steamboat Bertrand sunk to the bottom of the Missouri river while attempting to reach Montana.
+In 1865, the steamboat Bertrand sank to the bottom of the Missouri river while attempting to reach Montana.
 A century later, the vessel was found with canned goods including mixed vegetables, plum tomatoes, brandied peaches, and oysters in its cargo.

 In 1974, a chemist at the National Food Processors Association tested the food for nutrient value and bacterial infection.
 It was determined that, even though it wasn’t visually appealing, it was safe to eat one hundred years after the original wreck.
 A great deal of vitamin A and C was lost, but most protein and calcium remained.